SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 Create the following queues and provide the details as given.

+**You can skip over this step if you have used the CI/CD tool to automate the configuration.**

 #### 1. CISalesOrderNotification queue
 - Name: `CISalesOrderNotification`
 - Owner: `solace-cloud-client`